Nicolas-EM/Troops/GDD.md

 ### Building
 - Health
 - Building cost
-- NPC Type
+- Function (spawn NPC / add to max. population)

 ### NPC
 - Health
 - Attack Damage
 - Range
+- Movement speed

 ## Mechanics
 ### Gather
 Villagers can gather a resource (gold, wood, food) at its source (mine, tree, sheep).
-Each source provides X > 1 of that resource per Y > 1 seconds passed.
+Each source provides X > 1 of that resource at a rate of Y > 1 per second.

 ### Build
 Villagers can build houses or towers by spending gold and wood.
 Building takes time to complete.

 ### Attack
-Soldiers or archers can deal damage within range to enemy NPCs or buildings.
+Soldiers or archers can deal damage to enemy NPCs or buildings within range.

 ### Spawn
 A building can be used to spawn NPCs at full health.
-Spawning takes time and only 1 NPC can be spawned at a time.
+Spawning takes time, only 1 NPC can be spawned at a time and spawning can be queued.

 ## Dynamics